paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: net.sf.py4j:py4j  0.10.4
- - a level        3 dependency among 1 (possibly transitive) uses

-2017-07-05 09:05  0.10.6
+   - a level 3 dependencies among 1 (possibly transitive) uses 2017-07-05 09:05  0.10.6
 2017-05-28 11:35  0.10.5
 2016-10-16 10:39  0.10.4 ***

 ========================================================================
 Presently in use: org.apache.avro:avro-ipc  1.7.7
- - a level        4 dependency among 2 (possibly transitive) uses

-2017-05-07 18:53  1.8.2
+   - a level 4 dependencies among 2 (possibly transitive) uses 2017-05-07 18:53  1.8.2
 2016-05-17 16:05  1.8.1
 2016-01-22 16:19  1.8.0